 — James C., Army Veteran

 Robert C. served in the Army for two years during the Cold War era.
 He was drafted into the Army from New York and served the Signal Corps.
-His wife Ann is undergoing expensive treatment for cancer which has caused financial hardship, and The Veterans Affordable Housing Project brought some relief with rent relief.
+His wife Ann is undergoing expensive treatment for cancer which has caused financial hardship, and The Veterans Affordable Housing Program brought some relief with rent relief.

 — Robert C., Army Veteran